ABC Blog

 will lime keep rodents away

 Having a yard is one of the many benefits of being a homeowner.
-A peaceful space to relax outside can be a welcome break from a hectic week.
-Your moment of zen can easily be disrupted, however, if you notice a movement in the grass that indicates something much larger than an ant or a butterfly has come for a visit.
+A peaceful outdoor space can be a welcome break from a hectic week.
+However, your moment of zen can easily be disrupted if you notice a movement in the grass that indicates something much more significant than an ant or a butterfly has come for a visit.
 In what might be the worst-case scenario, you could have an unwelcome guest in the form of a rat or a mouse—or even a snake.

 When you find yourself in this situation, you probably want a quick solution to keep any rodents or snakes off your property.
-When you think over your options, you might have a few questions: What do I have handy that will keep these creatures from sticking around?
+When you think about your options, you might have a few questions: What do I have handy to keep these creatures from sticking around?
 Will lime keep rodents away?
 Does lime keep snakes away?
-What else can I do to enjoy my property without having to worry about these unexpected encounters?
+What else can I do to enjoy my property without worrying about these unexpected encounters?

-Since it’s used to keep insects away, homeowners often wonder if lime can be used to keep larger pests away, including rodents and snakes.
+Since it’s used to keep insects away, homeowners often wonder if lime, including rodents and snakes, can keep larger pests away.
 Some people believed that the strong smell would deter these animals.
-No evidence has been found, however, to indicate that lime is effective to keep certain types of wildlife away.
+However, no evidence has been found to indicate that lime is effective in keeping certain types of wildlife away.

-The risks of lime to these animals are similar to the dangers of putting lime on your yard and having pets.
-Respiratory problems can occur if the powder is inhaled and some types of lime products can cause chemical burns, if not handled properly.
-Other than those potential problems, lime is generally considered to be relatively non-toxic.
+The risks of lime to these animals are similar to the dangers of putting lime in your yard and having pets.
+Respiratory problems can occur if the powder is inhaled, and some types of lime products can cause chemical burns if not handled properly.
+Other than those potential problems, lime is generally considered relatively non-toxic.

 Does Lime Keep Snakes Away